sharovatov/teamlead/talks/public_speaking.md

 And if you decide to quit and find a better company, how do you do this?

+As usual, apply to many and see who wants you?

+What if I say that you could do much better at the following:
+- influencing your own team
+- finding a better job
+- having more eudaimonia while just working?

+And all it takes — **just start being public**.

 - Difference between internal and external events?
 - What kind of knowledge sharing could be?
 - Is there any difference in preparation for the article, meetup, speech at a conference, etc?